12jking/PaperAutoUpdater/README.md

 # PaperAutoUpdater
 A PaperMC updater for linux

-Your startscript should look like this:
+Your start script should look like this:

 `java -jar PaperAutoUpdater-1.0-SNAPSHOT.jar <YOUR AMOUNT OF RAM>`